GoopSoftware/Python-GUI-Programming-with-Tkinter-2nd-edition/README.md

     - Description: This project introduces the steps towards understanding a problem and designing a solution.
 This includes interviewing users, reST files, examining the data requirements, creating a form layout, and introducing Ttk
     - Problems: This code is very repetative.
-The book is designed for people with basic knowledge of programming.
-The authors should have created functions.
-I believe the target audience is already familiar with functions and also objects.
-However by writing the repetative code I started to get a better grasp of what each line was doing.
-Maybe that was the intended result.
+In the next chapter I learn about adding objects to the code in order to clean it up.
+    - Files: data_entry_app.py, abq_data_record_2024-04-18.csv
+    - Picture: abqdataentry.png